 - To jump directly to a parameter - use the Current parameter menu (top most in the link-dialog) and select the target parameter you are interested in.

 You can then continue auto-linking from that point in the list by moving hardware controllers as before OR jump to another parameter in the

 list using the 'Current parameter' menu as previously described.

-- Waveforms ( Alt+W) - Replaces the Mixer peak meters with waveform views.
-Width now determines peak level.
+- Waveforms (Alt+W) - Replaces the Mixer peak meters with waveform views.
+Width now equals peak level.

-- Tracks on right side - Toggles the position of the FX slots, Track Properties and Track I/O (6, 7, 8 & 9) from the right (default) to the left (alternative).
+- Track inspector on left side - Toggles the position of the FX slots, Track Properties and Track I/O to the Left (alternative) from the Right (default).